KeisukeMiyamoto1324/Dolphin-AI/README.md

 ## Upcoming features
 - Chat with a PDF

-## Currently identified problems (09/03/2024)
+## Currently identified problems (09/17/2024)
-- The assistant's response speed slows down when images are used during a chat.
+- System role cannot be changed once it's set up.
 - Sometimes the app crashes when it tries to generate a title of a chat.
 - Cannot answer based on Youtube video.
 (This problem is most likely due to the fact that Youtube now blocks access from AWS-based servers.)